bouarfa-lahmr/Robot-Computer-Vision/README.md

-# 🤖 Autonomous Mobile Robot Using Hough Transform
+# 🤖 Autonomous Mobile Robot Using Computer Vision

 An autonomous mobile robot system that uses computer vision and the Hough Transform algorithm for line detection and path following.
 This project demonstrates real-time image processing, autonomous navigation, and embedded systems integration using Raspberry Pi and OpenCV.